 How to communicate more smoothly with developers

-Preparation process for smooth sprint operations
+Preparation process for smooth sprint operation

-How to use Jira Software better
+How to use Jira Software more effectively

 What does this course cover? 📖